 National Geographic, an organization committed to exploring and protecting our world, provides another great example of a Django application.
 They used Django to build a custom CMS to manage the content on their website, from images to advertisements to modules.

 The Onion is an online publication known for satirical posts on local, national, and international news.
 Today, it’s one of the most famous and most read newspapers in the world.
-The Onion website is written in Python and Django.
+The Onion is another great Django website example.

 Since security is Django’s strong suit, the framework plays a big role in government and healthcare applications.
 NASA, the US National Aeronautics and Space Administration, uses the Django framework to serve its site to 2 million unique visitors each month.

 We’ve given just a few examples of popular apps powered by Django.
 There are far more Django apps out there.
-If you’re interested in more examples, visit our projects page to see what we’ve built with Django so far.
+If you’re interested in more examples of Django web apps and websites, visit our projects page to see what we’ve built with Django so far.
 Don’t hesitate to contact us if you’re interested in building a website with Django or if you want a free consultation from our team.